FSK20119

 Language Literacy and Numeracy

-Participants in this program would have completed an Australian Core Skills Framework (ACSF) assessment prior to their enrolment to identify areas where the student might benefit from further development prior to commencing any training or completing your enrolment.
+Participants in this program would have completed an Australian Core Skills Framework (ACSF) assessment and attended an interview prior to their enrolment to identify areas where the student might benefit from further development prior to commencing any training or completing your enrolment.

 This process will involve a written activity, followed by an informal conversation or interview with your Assessor.
 From this process you will receive a personalised Training Plan that includes any foundation subjects, as well as your Certificate 3 program, ensuring that you strengthen any foundation skills where needed prior to commencing their related Certificate 3 subjects.